optakt/optakt.github.io/content/flare/consensus.md

 They perform roles similar to notaries in the real world and act as witnesses ensuring the documents and transactions are properly executed.
 The right to operate a Distributed Notary is limited to organizations that have had a track record of working to preserve digital rights and freedoms, e.g. Electronic Frontier Foundation, Mozilla Foundation, Open Rights Group, etc.
 The distributed notary nodes have access to some confidential information like link between two activity keys and the operators should push back against parties looking to de-anonymize users.
-Participants in the distributed ledger entity also enforce punishments to network nodes that violate the protocol, after a valid claim for the faulty act is presented.
+Participants in the distributed notary entity also enforce punishments to network nodes that violate the protocol, after a valid claim for the faulty act is presented.

 Each node validation of blocks is based on [Kairos algorithm](https://kairos.com) for face recognition.
 The IDs and the public keys of initial validators set are used to bootstrap the network.